stnert/Unforgivable-vigilance/README.md

 This battle was created the day the internet was born.
+Are you connected?
+This is happening, **in real time**.

 Who is their fan base?
-You have the right to know!
+You have the right to know.

+# Watch, and learn.

 Several countries, including the United States, United Kingdom, Russia, China, Israel, Iran, and North Korea, have active cyber capabilities for both offensive and defensive operations.
 As they continue developing their cyber capabilities, the likelihood of physical confrontation and violence resulting from a cyber operation increases.
 But let's be clear - cyber warfare will never escalate to the scale or protracted nature of traditional war.